|

 Parliament's Joint Select Committee on Electoral

-is likely that such representation will not result
+such representation will not result in any net

-in any net effect on the balance of the overall
+effect on the balance of the overall Senate vote,

-Senate vote, except in a particular Territory, in
+except in the unlikely circumstance in a particular

-candidates receives more than 66.6% of the vote.
-Prevent this problem by ensuring that the
+receives more than 66.6% of the vote.
+Prevent the above problem by